 2. Go easy on the headboard height

 If you’re placing a sofa bed, or a standard bed, in front of a window, it’s important to try to minimise the overall size of the piece.
-This means opting for a low profile headboard or choosing a bed frame with no headboard at all.
+This means opting for a low profile headboard or choosing a bed frame with no headboard at all (take a look at the Swyft bed collection for inspiration).
 Instead, use pillows to prop yourself up and make your furnishing irresistible.

 When furnishing a bedroom, it’s important to take comfort and well-being into account.
 After all, the average person spends around 26 years of their life in bed.
 According to feng shui principles, a window shouldn’t be directly behind the head of your bed.
 So, to get the best possible sense of calm and relaxation in your bedroom, place it side on to the window wherever possible.